zdelrosario/data-science-curriculum/paper.md

 discussion as a segue into a mini-lecture to clarify course content in a specific context.

+The challenges in the materials are an opportunity for summative assessment.
+However, in Data Science at Olin College I use challenges for additional formative feedback through a revision system.
+Feedback on student work is provided through a GitHub Issue, and students have an opportunity to edit and re-submit their work through their repository (similar to an academic peer review process).
+Anecdotally, I have found that this approach incentivizes students to read and engage with instructor feedback.

 I have run this course with additional open-ended projects to encourage students to apply their skills to new areas.
 In previous offerings, I have assigned a project at the midpoint of the semester that builds off of c06-covid: Students